top of page

 By looking at the work of others you can quickly identify aspects of design that you are attracted to and that work for you.
 Don't be limited by deliverables created in your product of choice (Tableau, Power BI, Spotfire, etc.).
 Just ask questions: what does their viz accomplish?
 How can I do that in my software of choice?
 What aspects of their dashboard do I like?
 What is it about those details that I like?

-Information is Beautiful
+Information is Beautiful.PNG

 One of the worst kept secrets in the data visualization community is this one stop shop for some of the best data art on the web.
-As highlighted by their annual awards, they collect and currate a large amount of infographics and data visuals.
+As highlighted by their annual awards, they collect and curate a large amount of infographics and data visuals.
 It's a complete buffet of inspiration.

 A blog run by Jeffrey Schaffer with some of the best Tableau bending chart examples available.
-Jeffrey often uses Bezier Curves in order to use 3D space or create arcs while plotting his data.
+Jeffery often uses Bezier Curves in order to use 3D space or create arcs while plotting his data.

-Visual Cinnamon
+Visual Cinnamon.PNG

-A fast rising star in the data viz world, Nadieh Bremer creates stunning visual art using data and a number of different tools.
+Nadieh Bremer creates stunning visual art using data and a number of different tools.
 I recommend checking out some of her chord diagrams.

 A data visualization firm that blurs the lines between art, data, and social good.